EventFlow: Forecasting Temporal Point Processes with Flow Matching: EventFlow

 \paragraph{Preliminaries}

 We first introduce some necessary background and notation.
 Let $\TT = [0, T]$ be a finite length interval.
 The set $\Gamma$ denotes the \textit{configuration space} of $\TT$ \citep{albeverio1998analysis}, i.e., the set of all finite counting measures on the set $[0, T]$.
 A point $\gamma \in \Gamma$ corresponds to a measure of the form $\gamma = \sum_{k=1}^n \delta[t^k]$, i.e., a finite collection of Dirac deltas located at event times $t^k \in \TT$.
 A \emph{temporal point process (TPP)} on $\TT$ is a probability distribution $\mu$ over the configuration space $\Gamma$.
-Informally, $\mu$ represents a distribution over finite sequences $\gamma \in \Gamma$ whose events are in $\TT$.
+We use $\P(\Gamma)$ to denote the set of all such distributions.
+Informally, a TPP $\mu$ is a distribution over finite sequences $\gamma \in \Gamma$ whose events are in $\TT$.
 We use $N: \Gamma \to \Z_{\geq 0}$ to denote the counting functional, i.e., $N(\gamma)$ is the number of events in the sequence $\gamma$.\footnote{This can be thought of in terms of the counting process, i.e., $N(\gamma)$ corresponds to the value of the associated counting process at the ending time $T$, or the total number of events in $\gamma$ that have occurred in the interval $[0, T]$.} While it is common to represent TPPs as distributions over random sets of event times, in our approach it will be more convenient to represent TPPs as random measures \citep{kallenberg2017random}.

 Under mild assumptions, a TPP $\mu$ can be fully characterized \citep[Prop.~5.3.II]{daley2003introduction} by a probability distribution which specifies the number of events and a \textit{collection} of joint densities corresponding to the event times themselves.
 In a slight abuse of notation, we will write $\mu(n)$ for the corresponding distribution over event counts, and $\{\mu^n(t^1, \dots, t^n) \}_{n=1}^\infty$ for the collection of joint distributions.
 In other words, for any given $n \in \Z_{\geq 0}$, the probability of observing $n$ events in the interval $\TT$ is $\mu(n)$, and $\mu^n(t^1, \dots, t^n)$ describes the corresponding joint distribution of event times.
 We further restrict each $\mu^n$ to be supported only on the ordered sets, so that $t^1 < t^2 < \dots < t^n$.